shuperry/notes/docker.md

 * network
     * introduced in 1.9
     * container can communicate with each other with an overlay network cross machine
+## Bridged Network
+* `172.x.0.0/16` networks with gateway at `172.x.0.1`
+* default docker network on a given host, name is `docker0`
+* `docker network create -d bridge mybridge` actually creates a new bridge
+* within the same bridge, container can talk to each other, between bridges it's firewalled by default
 ## CLI
 * `docker network create foobar`
     * create a network